rafaeltiribas/CalvoWars/README.md

 # Calvo Wars

-This is a game developed for my Game Programming Lab classes at UFF.
+This is a game developed for my Game Programming Lab classes at university.

 ## Preview
 ![Home Page Image](./calvo/calvowars.PNG)